Research

 Current Projects

-1. In the Spring 2026 semester, I am looking forward to starting research advised by Will Townes as part of the CMU Delphi group.
+1. I am advised by Will Townes and am part of the CMU Delphi group.
+My current research is centered around statistical methods for wastewater-based epidemiology.

 No matching items